- Download our Moving to Spain Guide (PDF)

 Paperwork for buying a car in Spain

-Whether deciding to buy from a private seller or a dealer, similar paperwork is involved.
+Whether buying from a private seller or a dealer, similar paperwork is involved.
 Expats should ask to see the originals of all documents, particularly when dealing with a private seller.

-The Log Book (Permiso de Circulación), which is the car´s ID.
-It shows proof that the vehicle identification number corresponds with the one on the vehicle´s registration document, and provides information on the car, such as the number plate, make, model, name and address of the owner and when it was first registered.
+The Log Book (Permiso de Circulación), which is the car's ID, shows proof that the vehicle identification number corresponds with the one on the vehicle's registration document.
+It provides information on the car, such as the number plate, make, model, name and address of the owner and when it was first registered.

 A transfer of ownership form (Transferencia)

-The road license fee (Impuesto Sobre Vehiculos) for the current financial year, paid in full.
+The road licence fee (Impuesto Sobre Vehiculos) for the current financial year, paid in full.

 Car insurance in Spain